 \section{Our Approach}

-The architecture of our purposed model is shown in Figure \ref{fig:network_structure}, which is composed of four key components: (1) unimodal embedding, which captures the acoustic and semantic information respectively; (2) temporal alignment pooling, which aggregates the acoustic embedding for each word based its corresponding speech frames, (3) cross modality excitation module, which converts unimodal information into a fine-grained multimodal representation through the multimodal gating; and (4) multimodal prediction, which utilizes a bidirectional LSTM network to model the sequential information within the entire speech sentence.
+The architecture of our purposed model is shown in Figure.\ref{fig:network_structure}, which is composed of four key components: (1) unimodal embedding module, which captures the acoustic and semantic information respectively; (2) temporal alignment mean-max pooling, which aggregates the acoustic embedding for each word based on its corresponding speech frames, (3) cross modality excitement module, which converts unimodal information into a fine-grained multimodal representation through the cross modality excitement mechanism; and (4) multimodal prediction, which utilizes a bidirectional LSTM network to model the sequential information within the entire speech sentence.